AdriMark/markcraft/_players/smt-mark.md

 ---
 layout: default
-title: AdriMark
+title: SMT Mark
 ---

-# Adrimark
+# SMT Mark

 This player page hasn't been filled out yet.
 Check back soon!
-AdriMark is the co-owner of MarkCraft!
+SMT Mark is the owner of MarkCraft!